subhramo/demo/README.md

     10. Create an AWS ECR or a Docker Hub Repo
     11. Integrated Jenkins with ECR or DockerHub
     12. Finally, push the image into ECR using the Jenkinsfile
+    13. Configure the ECR Repo to Scan for Vulnerabilities (Built-in)

 ## Detailed Instructions: